 The Governors are led by the Chair of Governors but as a body it has many specific responsibilities which are defined the school’s various Schemes of Delegation, whereby specific powers are delegated to specialist sub-committees.

 As a Governing Body we also have our own Terms of Reference, (see attachment), which sets out how we require our meetings are to be conducted.

 Each Governor is a member of a committee and also attends full Governing Body meetings; they are also responsible for an individual area of specialty, see membership information attached below.

 Governors meet regularly with the senior leadership team and regularly conduct school visits to meet with staff and children, to make sure they are informed about the curriculum and how it is being delivered.

-The Finance, Personnel and General Purposes committee is chaired by Elizabeth Bond (Foundation Governor).
-The Curriculum and Standards committee is chaired by Dr. Paul Taylor (Foundation Governor).
-The Children, Families and Community Committee is Chaired by Linda Gibson (Parent Governor).
+The Finance, Personnel and General Purposes Committee is chaired by Mrs Elizabeth Bond (Foundation Governor).
+The Curriculum and Community Committee is chaired by Dr. Paul Taylor (Foundation Governor).

 Every governor is a volunteer who gives their time freely to the School.
 Each governor has their own expertise but all of our collective skills help us to work as an effective and coherent body.

-As a Governing Body we regularly carry out a skills audit so that we can identify areas in which we can develop and strengthen the team, thus our request for very tailored skills in our current request for a new Foundation Governor.
+As a Governing Body we regularly carry out a skills audit so that we can identify areas in which we can develop and strengthen the team.

 All governors have undertaken core governor training (including induction for new governors when appointed, role and responsibilities, school curriculum, SEN, school finance, personnel framework, Preparing for Ofsted) as well as specialist training provided by the Local Authority, school staff, and independent facilitators (including Raise online, SEN and Safeguarding issues) to make sure we have a well-trained Governing Body.